This Fact Sheet is not relevant in your region

 Creative Scotland Funding

 Creative Scotland supports a wide range of activity in the arts, screen and creative industries.
-It has several funds available to individuals, groups and organisations.
+It has several funds available to individuals, groups and organisations, including the Hardship Fund for Creative Freelancers.
 Go to www.creativescotland.com and see the funding section of the website for more information.

 The Business Gateway website is run by local authorities.
 It contains useful information for businesses in Scotland.
 It also includes details and links to government grants and support, some of which are being managed through other organisations.
 Go to www.bgateway.com or call 0300 013 4753.